johnallec/MedioPlayer/README.txt

 javafx.scene.control.Slider, if you eliminate that component all is good.
 Anyway is a good example to see how a Media Player work.
 Enjoy.

-All images are taken from:
+I took all images from:
 www.icons8.it
 https://it.freepik.com/
 other random sites on google